danzatt/ios-dualboot/README.md

 Command (? for help): d
 Partition number (1-4): 2
 ```
 Create new partition `n <Enter>`.
 Keep the first sector default `<Enter>`.
 ```
 Command (? for help): n
 Using 2
 First sector (176339-1947651, default = 176339) or {+-}size{KMGTP}: <Enter>
 ```
 Now comes the tricky part.
-If your size wasn't blocksize-aligned and hfs_resize complained (*[-] Adjusting size to xyz to match next block.*) you should use xyz in this calculation.
+If your size wasn't blocksize-aligned and hfs_resize complained ("[-] Adjusting size to xyz to match next block.") you should use *xyz* in this calculation.
 To calculate the last sector we must divide the size we resized to (or size reported by hfs_resize) by blocksize (8192): 8068145152 / 8192 = 984881.
 And add it to the default first sector (176339 in my case): 984881 + 176339 = 1161220.
 ```
 Last sector (176339-1947651, default = 1947651) or {+-}size{KMGTP}: 1161220
 Current type is 'Apple HFS/HFS+'